Thai activist jailed for two and a half years for posting BBC article

 Last week, a man was jailed for 18 years for posting six video clips deemed insulting to the monarchy.

-International rights groups have accused authorities of using broad laws to silence critics.
+International rights groups have accused the authorities in Thailand of using broad laws to silence critics.
 Some political commentators have said the laws have been used to shield governments and the military from criticism.

-A spokesperson for the BBC told Reuters the profile was written and published in London.

-"BBC Thai was established to bring impartial independent and accurate news to a country where the media faces restrictions and we are confident that this article adheres to the BBC's editorial principles," the spokesperson said in response to a Reuters request for a comment on the verdict.

 Anyone can file a lese-majeste complaint against anyone in Thailand and complaints are almost always investigated by authorities who fear falling foul of the law themselves.